smu-cs-3353/22s-pa03-girvan-newman-dead-street/README.md

 ```

-## Implementation of the Girvan Newman Algorithm
+## Implementation of the Girvan-Newman Algorithm

 Boost's [BGL library](https://www.boost.org/doc/libs/1_78_0/libs/graph/doc/index.html) is what we use to represent and manipulate graphs.
 All functions used for the algorithm can be found in the Girvan_Newman class (.h/.cpp).